Reginald Gibbons

-Reginald Gibbons (born 1947) is an American poet, fiction writer, translator, literary critic.
-He is a Frances Hooper Professor of Arts and Humanities at Northwestern University.
-Gibbons has published numerous books, as well as poems, short stories, essays, reviews and art in journals and magazines, has held Guggenheim Foundation and NEA fellowships in poetry and a research fellowship from the Center for Hellenic Studies in Washington D.C.
+Reginald Gibbons (born 1947) is an American poet, fiction writer, translator, and literary critic.
+He is the Frances Hooper Professor of Arts and Humanities, Emeritus, at Northwestern University.
+Gibbons has published numerous books, including 11 volumes of poems, translations of poetry from ancient Greek, Spanish, and co-translations from Russian.
+He has published short stories, essays, reviews and art in journals and magazines, has held Guggenheim Foundation and NEA fellowships in poetry and a research fellowship from the Center for Hellenic Studies in Washington D.C.
 For his novel, Sweetbitter, he won the Anisfield-Wolf Book Award; for his book of poems, Maybe It Was So, he won the Carl Sandburg Prize.
 He has won the Folger Shakespeare Library's O. B. Hardison, Jr. Poetry Prize, and other honors, among them the inclusion of his work in Best American Poetry and Pushcart Prize anthologies.
 His book Creatures of a Day was a Finalist for the 2008 National Book Award for poetry.
 His other poetry books include Sparrow: New and Selected Poems (Balcones Prize), Last Lake and Renditions, his eleventh book of poems.
-His has also published two collections of very short fiction, Five Pears or Peaches and An Orchard in the Street.
+Two books of poems are forthcoming: Three Poems in 2024 and Young Woman With a Cane in 2025.
+He has also published two collections of very short fiction, Five Pears or Peaches and An Orchard in the Street.

-Gibbons was born in Houston, Texas, and first attended public school in Houston before entering the Spring Branch independent school district (at that time, outside Houston, Texas; now inside Houston's boundaries).
+Gibbons was born in Houston, Texas, and first attended public school in Houston before entering the Spring Branch independent school district (at that time, outside Houston; now inside Houston's boundaries).
 He received an AB in Spanish and Portuguese from Princeton University, and an MA in English and creative writing and a PhD in comparative literature from Stanford University.
 Before moving to Northwestern University to direct TriQuarterly Magazine, he taught Spanish at Rutgers and creative writing at Princeton and Columbia University.